Animist Psychology

 ADDITIONAL LIVE PRACTICE SUPPORT CALLS

-These hour-long calls anchored by two experienced mental health professionals are especially for course participants who want to enjoy further teachings and discussion on ways to apply what you’re learning in your practice with others.
-All course participants are welcome to attend for what will largely be Q&A along with a bit of guided practice.
+These hour-long calls, anchored by two experienced mental health professionals, are for course participants who wish to deepen their knowledge of course content, connect more on the themes covered in the recorded and live lessons, and to apply learning and share in discussion with peers.
+All course participants are welcome to attend.
+The format is largely Q&A along with a bit of guided practice.
 These calls will also be recorded and available alongside the pre-recorded lessons and main teaching recordings.

 About the Instructors